 - Forget the leaveners!! (i.e.- baking soda and baking powder!)

 - This has got to be my favorite part.
-There is no forethought about these cookies… Take your butter straight from the fridge, cube it (for easier mixing) and start rolling out your dough immediately after it is made.
+There is no forethought about these cookies… Take your cold butter straight from the fridge, cube it (for easier mixing) and start rolling out your dough immediately after it is made.

-- Use powdered sugar instead of flour on your rolling surface.
+- Use POWDERED SUGAR instead of flour on your rolling surface.